seddon-software/python3-examples/Python/README.txt

-Last updated 18 April 2016
+Last updated 3 September 2016

-Updated Chapters: 1-6, 8-15, 20, SciKitImage, Pandas, NumPy
+Updated Chapters: 1-6, 8-15, 20, 23, SciKitImage, Pandas, NumPy
 C/C++ examples working except for Boost
 Chapter 22: all working except 07-4-xslt.py
 Chapter 7 is on pip and I've left it alone because I'm using Anaconda